evadecker/eva.town/www/content/1-work/3-dropbox/project.md

 ## It looked atrocious.
 I could hardly contain my excitement.

-This was sinful.
+Frankly, this looked—to put it mildly—like a disaster.

 Nobody would be able to use this.
 And this was v2!
 I winced thinking about what v1 must've looked like...

 (image: tracks.png caption: "Tracks", v2, no onboarding.
 Use this product.
 Go.)